 But the Foonf and Fllo also share a number of features, like the crumple technology, a high-strength steel and magnesium substructure, a steel anti-rebound bar, a narrow width, Canadian manufacturing, and a clean, modern design.

-Both seats offer three different fabrics and price points: a plush fabric; a smoother, woven fabric, and a merino wool fabric called Mammoth.
+Both seats offer three or four different fabrics and price points: a jersey knit; a plush fabric; a smoother performance fabric called Crypton C-Zero Plus, and a merino wool fabric.

-The Mammoth versions of the Foonf and Fllo are the only convertible car seats on the market made with merino wool, a fabric that is naturally fire-resistant with no added flame retardants.
+Clek's Crypton fabric repels stains, moisture and odors, and it's the only fabric approved by the EPA as being disinfectable.
+Clek is one of the few manufacturers to offer car seats made with merino wool, a naturally fire-resistant with no added flame retardants.
 Merino wool is also moisture-wicking, helping to keep your child cool in warm weather and warm in cool weather.